jnider/bake/README.md

 code snippets to make learning 'bake' easy.

 ### Rule for compiling 'c' files with 'gcc'
+In general, you should use the built-in language support to compile 'c' files (see `language support` above).
+This is meant as a simple example to explain a language most people are likely to be familiar with.
+Even if you don't know C, you will probably understand the compilation process.

 The name of the function doesn't really matter, as long as it starts with the word 'rule'.
 The first line declares a local variable named 'target', which gets the target